Who are we?

 Sonion is a global supplier within the Hearing Aid Industry.
 The Sonion Group develops, manufactures, and sells product solutions to customers who manufacture hearing instruments and other acoustic solutions.
 Sonion Nederland B.V (Sonion NL) is the main R&D center within transducers and modules, but Sonion NL also has sales supportive activities such as Application Engineering, CQS and administrative support functions.
 Sonion has facilities in Denmark, the Netherlands, Vietnam, the Philippines, USA and China, wherefrom our (more than 6000) colleagues work together across all locations.

 The recently established Modeling and Simulation Department at Sonion has a young and rapidly growing team with the goal to model and design innovative products for the hearing aid and pro-audio industry, such as miniaturized loudspeakers and other transducers used also in many modern consumer electronics products like smart phones, ear buds, tablets.
 In case of hearing aids, transducers are the main active components, and their behavior is crucial for the hearing aid performance.
 Therefore, a good dynamic model able to predict the behavior of the transducer under different conditions is required in order to test new designs, optimize the sound quality and reduce the product size.

 Project #1 – Development of a fully coupled FEA-based transducer model

 Project #2 – Development of a MEMS microphone lumped element model

-The goals of the project are to study the behavior of MEMS microphone lumped element models (LEM) with respect to the relevant parameters.
+The goal of the project is to study the behavior of MEMS microphone lumped element models (LEM) with respect to the relevant parameters.
 Parameter sensitivity studies of the microphone LEM in OrCAD PSpice will be performed aiming at understanding the behavior of the model from Physics perspective.
 In particular, the microphone performance will be investigating by measuring and predicting: